Hypothesis Testing for Topological Data Analysis: Abstract

 \section{Abstract}

-Persistence homology is a vital tool for topological data analysis.
+Persistent homology is a vital tool for topological data analysis.
 Previous work has developed some statistical estimators for characteristics of collections of persistence diagrams.
-However, tools that provide statistical inference for scenarios in which the observations are persistence diagrams are not developed.
+However, tools that provide statistical inference for observations that are persistence diagrams are limited.
+Specifically, there is a need for tests that can assess the strength of evidence against a claim that two samples arise from the same population or process.
 We propose the use of randomization-style null hypothesis significance tests (NHST) for these situations.
-We demonstrate this method to analyze a range of simulated and experimental data.
+The test is based on a loss function that comprises pairwise distances between the elements of each sample and all the elements in the other sample.
+We use this method to analyze a range of simulated and experimental data.
+Through these examples we experimentally explore the power of the $p$-values.
+Our results show that the randomization-style NHST based on pairwise distances can distinguish between samples from different processes, which suggests that its use for hypothesis tests upon persistence diagrams is reasonable.
+We demonstrate its application on a real dataset of fMRI data of patients with ADHD.